-13.6.1.
+13.6.2.
 12 V battery

-The 12 V battery powers the main electric functions in your vehicle.
+The 12 V battery powers everything in your vehicle except the electric propulsion.

 Keeping the 12 V battery charged

 The 12 V battery is charged whenever the engine is running.
 However, it charges better when the vehicle is being driven.
 Using a lot of energy without allowing the 12 V battery to charge can lower the battery level, and electrical features may be reduced or disabled.